-The Molotov-Ribbentrop Pact- Stalin’s greatest mistake?
+The Molotov-Ribbentrop Pact- Stalin’s greatest mistake

 On August 23, 1939, Hitler and Stalin signed a non-aggression treaty, popularly called the Molotov-Ribbentrop Pact.
 It shocked the world.
 The two countries were bitter ideological enemies and many expected a war between the two to be imminent.
 Instead, they had pledged not to attack each other.
 They had gone from sworn enemies to allies in the space of months.
 This article will discuss the impact of this diplomatic agreement on Europe and on the origins of the Second World War.
-It will argue that the pact was a strategic mistake by Stalin and it allowed Nazi Germany to take control of western Europe and this gave them to strength to attack the Soviet Union.
+It will argue that the pact was a strategic mistake by Stalin and it allowed Germany to take control of western Europe and this gave them to strength to attack the Soviet Union.

 Invasion of Poland

-The agreement between Hitler and Stalin meant that the Nazi state was free to pursue its interests in Poland.
-Hitler wanted ‘living space’ in the east, to enable the German nation to grow and expand and to fulfil the destiny of the ‘master race’.
+The agreement between Hitler and Stalin meant that the German state was free to pursue its interests in Poland.
+Hitler wanted ‘living space’ in the east, to enable the German nation to grow and expand and to fullfill the destiny of the ‘master race’.
 Hitler was intent on wiping out Poland.
 There were tensions between Warsaw and Berlin over the city of Danzig and areas in Poland where German speakers were a majority.
 Hitler used these tensions as a pretext to invade Poland.
 He wanted to conquer the country and remove it from the map of Europe.
 The Molotov-Rippentrop Agreement, allowed Hitler to attack Poland because he knew that Stalin would not intervene to stop his plans.
-In September 1939, Hitler’s forces invaded Poland and later, when the Poles were on the verge of defeat, the Soviets invaded eastern Poland..
-The Nazi invasion of Poland led to the western allies, France, and Britain declaring war on Germany and the start of WW II.
+In September 1939, Hitler’s forces invaded Poland and later, when the Poles were on the verge of defeat, the Soviets invaded eastern Poland.
+The German invasion of Poland led to the western allies, France, and Britain declaring war on Germany and the start of WW II.

 The Pact delivered enormous strategic advantages to the Germans.
 The Pact allowed them to concentrate their attacks on the western allies.
 They did not have to divide their forces and fight a war on the western and the eastern front.
 In 1914, Germany had been forced to divided its forces and this slowed down its advance in the west and possibly cost them a swift victory.
 This was not the case in 1939, the German war machine could concentrate on its western rivals.
 Freed from any threat from the east, by the agreement with Stalin, the German army launched a Blitzkrieg on western Europe.
 Soon Norway, Denmark, the Netherland, Belgium and France fell to the Nazis.
 It is highly unlikely that this would have been possible if the German’s had been forced to fight a war against the Soviet Union.
 The Pact neutralized the Soviet threat from the east.
 The Ribbentrop- Molotov pact had allowed Hitler to become the master of Europe and Stalin must have begun to wonder if he had not made a strategic mistake.
 However, he continued to hold to the terms of the Pact, as he feared a war with the German War Machine.